Community Service Awards

-The Community Service Awards are in three categories:
+The Community Service Awards are in four categories

-- Australia Day Community Service Award (Individual) - to be eligible, the nominee must already be 25 years or older on 26 January of the Awards year.
+- Community Service Award (Individual) - to be eligible, the nominee must already be 25 years or older on 26 January of the Awards year.

-- Australia Day Community Service Award (Group) - only one group will be chosen as the recipient of this award.
+- Community Service Award (Group) - only one group will be chosen as the recipient of this award.

-- Australia Day Young Citizen of the Year Award - to be eligible, the person must be 16 to 24 years old on on 26 January of the Awards year.
+- Community Service Award (Youth) - to be eligible, the person must be 16 to 24 years old on 26 January of the Awards year.

 2020 Community Service Award winners